 There are toastie machines or toasted sandwich makers, but honestly, there is no need to go to the expense of buying one of these.
-All that is needed is a nonstick frying, or a griddle pan if you want to the ridge pattern on the bread.
-This will not alter the taste but certainly looks pretty.
+All that is needed is a nonstick frying pan or a griddle pan if you want to the ridge pattern on the bread.
+This will not alter the taste but it certainly looks pretty.

 - 4 slices bread (good quality)

 - Salt (to taste)

 - Little freshly ground black pepper